labex-labs/open-source-labs/docker/play-with-docker/lab-dotnet-conf-of-docker/step2.md

-# Build the application image
+# Build the Application Image

 The `Dockerfile` has `dotnet` commands to restore NuGet packages and publish the app: